Kingdom of Italy (Holy Roman Empire): Staufer

 Frederick II was one of the most powerful figures of the Middle Ages and ruled a vast area, beginning with the kingdom of Sicily in the south and stretching through Italy all the way north to Germany.
-Given the appellation Stupor mundi ('Wonder of the World') by contemporaries, he was figure of vast ambitions and manifold ability, and seemed to view himself as a direct successor to the Roman emperors of antiquity.
-Frederick would prove the most formidable, dynamic, and imaginative architect of an administratively unified Italian state until the mid-19th century.
+Given the appellation Stupor mundi ('Wonder of the World') by contemporaries, he seemed to view himself as a direct successor to the Roman emperors of antiquity.
+Frederick would prove the architect of an administratively unified Italian state until the mid-19th century.
 In the Kingdom of Sicily he built upon the work of his Norman predecessors and forged an early absolutist state bound together by an efficient secular bureaucracy.
-Frederick's firm grip on his southern kingdom would survive invasion, conspiracy, excommunications, and war with his enemies in Lombardy and the papacy.
+Frederick's firm grip on his kingdom would survive invasion, conspiracy, excommunications, and wars in Lombardy and the Papacy.

 Basing himself in the Regno, the emperor could call also on a powerful source of wealth and manpower unprecedented among his predecessors to press his ambitions in northern Italy.
 In 1237, Frederick II won a crushing victory over the Lombard League at the Battle of Cortenuova and imperial power in Lombardy appeared more powerful than ever.
 Despite his perennial conflict with the papacy and a few remaining stubborn Lombard cities, Frederick remained in a commanding overall position.
 From 1240, in an edict issued at Foggia, Frederick II was determined to push through far-reaching reforms to establish the Sicilian kingdom and Imperial Italy as a unified state bound by a centralized administration.
 He had already appointed his son Enzo of Sardinia as Legate General for all of Italy in the previous year and he now appointed several imperial vicars and captains-general to govern the provinces.
 The function of the imperial vicars as military commanders and regional governors chosen for their loyalty and competence has been compared to Napoleonic marshals, and Frederick proactively supervised his cadre of officials.

 Frederick also placed loyal Sicilian barons as podestàs over the subject cities of northern and central Italy.
 The unified administration was taken over directly by the emperor and his highly trained Sicilian officials whose jurisdiction now ranged across all of Italy.
 Henceforth, the new High Court of Justice would be supreme in both the Kingdom of Sicily and Imperial Italy.
 A central exchequer was established at Melfi to oversee financial management.
 Frederick also made efforts towards regulating education, commerce, and even medicine, similar to his earlier reforms in Sicily.
 For the rest of his reign, there was a continuous movement toward the extension and perfection of this new unified administrative system, with the Emperor himself as the driving force.